 Text Wrangler is a powerful text editor for the Mac.
 And it's free, which is always good.
 Made by Barebones Software, it's fast, lean, and very flexible.
 It hooks in with CyberDuck as well for quick and easy editing of html and css files on the fly.
 The last version for Leopard can be grabbed directly here.

 LimeChat is a solid, minimal IRC client for Mac.
-Version 2.2.6 is the last version to run on Leopard.
+Version 2.2.3 is linked and version 2.2.6 is the last version to run on Leopard.
 The interface is a little different, but it is very easy to customize and find other themes to make it look gorgeous as you chat.

 Adium is the last refuge of instant messengers.
 I have version 1.4.5 as the last version for PowerPC, but the website suggests I download 1.3.10.
 Meanwhile, does anyone even do instant messaging anymore?